nokka/nokka.github.io/content/posts/d2-binary-parser.md

 I started to dig into the architecture of Diablo II and how they were saving the character data I was interested in.
 It turns out there were some people back in the day (early 2000's) who spent a lot of time reverse engineering the game, but since then a lot of that work had been lost.
-To be fair it's been almost 20 years since the work was done, but I did find some information on how to proceed and piece a lot of data together and spent a lot of time testing, writing tools to try different bit lengths and reverse engineer data.
+To be fair it's been almost 20 years since the work was done, but I did find some information on how to proceed and had to piece a lot of data together and spent a lot of time testing and writing tools to try different binary layouts and reverse engineer data.

-This write up will focus on how to parse binary data using Go, I might do an attempt to write about the research process down the line.
+In this article I will try and focus on how to parse binary data streams using Go and show some of the thought process behind how the [d2s](https://github.com/nokka/d2s) library was created to support the Slashdiablo services.
+I will go into some detail about the Diablo II binary format but try to keep the more complex sections simple.

 It turns out Diablo II stores all character data in tightly packed binary files called `.d2s` files.
 This binary layout was designed when every bit mattered so they didn't waste a single bit packing data.